maboa/MDN/Buffering-Seeking-and-Time-Ranges.md

 Media Buffering, Seeking and Time Ranges
 ========================================

-Sometimes it's useful to know how much audio or video has downloaded or is playable without delay.
+Sometimes it's useful to know how much audio or video has downloaded or is playable without delay - a good example of this is the buffered progress bar of an audio or video player.

 Buffered
 --------